qualityshepherd/brine/assets/posts/southern_coast.md

 > **Ghost** `Incorporeal, Obsessed, Tragic`—Each bound to this world by unfinished business.
 Some don't know they're dead.
 Some do and are very angry about it.

+**0210 Veil's End** A grim stone manse looms over the cove, more fortress than home.
+Narrow windows pierce thick, moss-covered walls.
+Below, a hidden dock shelters a silent pirate ship—colors struck.
+When **Lyra "Queen" Vex** (`Blades, Queen's Stitch, Calculating`) is home, no one asks questions.
+Her twin daggers strike faster than sight; tap her amulet twice, and time bends—just long enough to kill.
+Her crew call it _the Queen's Stitch_.

 **0211 Smoked Hamlet**
 Charred beams and blackened stones mark where a fishing hamlet once stood.
 A young noble (`Impulsive, Visionary, Flamboyant`) bought the land for more wealth than the villagers had ever seen.
 In the fine print: _no sea access_.
 Now, they watch the rising manor from the ashes, trapped between scorched earth and an unreachable tide.
 Some now beg for work; others _sharpen knives_.